The Inward Investment and International Taxation Review: Denmark

-In general, companies are only subject to a few formal requirements, such as registration with the Danish Business Authority, preparation of annual accounts and conducting of annual general meetings.
+In general, companies are only subject to a few formal requirements, such as registration with the Danish Business Authority, preparation of annual accounts and conducting annual general meetings.

-Moreover, the EU law based Societas Europaea is recognised as a limited liability corporation, from a Danish tax law perspective.
+Moreover, the EU law-based societas Europaea is recognised as a limited liability corporation from a Danish tax law perspective.

 The most common non-corporate entities are I/S with unlimited personal liability for all participants, and K/S or P/S with limited partners and at least one general partner with unlimited liability.
 Most K/S and P/S entities are structured with a limited liability entity as the general partner.
 Except for a requirement to register with the Danish Business Authority, such businesses are not subject to formal requirements upon formation, and no capital requirements apply.

-Due to the tax transparency and the limited liability of the limited partners, a limited partnership is generally the preferred investment vehicle for private equity investments, venture capital funds etc.
+Due to the tax transparency and the limited liability of the limited partners, a limited partnership is generally the preferred investment vehicle for private equity investments, venture capital funds, etc.

 Direct taxation of businesses

-Companies resident in Denmark for tax purposes are, as a general rule taxed on their worldwide income; excluding income from foreign permanent establishments (PE) and foreign real estate.
+Companies resident in Denmark for tax purposes are, as a general rule taxed on their worldwide income; excluding income from foreign permanent establishments (PEs) and foreign real estate.
 Non-resident companies are taxed on income allocable to any PE in Denmark, as well as income deriving from certain sources in Denmark.5

 i Tax on profits